What Ever Happened to Baby Jane? (novel): Plot

 Blanche, whose only other contact with the outside world is Edna Stitt, the mansion's cleaning woman, and the telephone conversations she occasionally has with her doctor and attorney, realizes that Jane is becoming increasingly unstable.
 She calls her lawyer and tells him that she is planning to sell the house.
 Jane, who eavesdrops on her sister's calls, believes that Blanche intends to have her committed to a mental hospital.
 Blanche becomes aware of her sister's sinister mood swings and tries to explain her decision, but Jane simply ignores her.
 Soon, Jane begins to exhibit signs of insanity.
-She removes the phone from Blanche's room and makes her afraid to eat by killing and cooking her pet bird, and later, a large rat from the cellar.
+She removes the phone from Blanche's room and makes her afraid to eat by serving her a dead bird from their yard, and later covering an elaborate three-course dinner with a layer of sand.
 In a drunken daze, Jane decides to resurrect her old Baby Jane stage act, reasoning that Fanny Brice had success with Baby Snooks.
-She hires Edwin Flagg, an accompanist, through a help wanted ad.
+She hires Edwin Flagg, a socially awkward mama’s boy, and struggling musician, as an accompanist, through a help wanted ad.
+Although he is both highly skeptical of Jane’s career ambitions and instantly repulsed by her overall grotesqueness; Edwin senses an opportunity, and decides to humor her.

 As reality topples crazily into eerie fantasy, Jane begins to abuse her sister with monstrous cruelty and embezzles her money to buy liquor and finance her comeback.
 Edna becomes uneasy when she is unable to reach Blanche on the phone and Jane refuses to let her clean her sister's room.
 Opening the door to find Blanche tied to the bed with her mouth taped shut, she tries to help, but Jane sneaks up and kills Edna with a hammer.
 That night, Jane dumps the body.
-A day or two later, police officers ask questions to Jane about Edna's disappearance.
-Jane goes into a panic, grabs her barely conscious sister, and heads for the location of some of her happier childhood memories: the beach where she and her father used to practice her song-and-dance routine while crowds of onlookers watched.
-Jane plays in the sand, and Blanche lies weak and on the verge of death from starvation and abuse.